-- The district is in the northeast of Gujarat - It is the second largest district by area and fifth largest by population in the state - Major adjoining GAs are Patan District and Kutch West, operated by Sabarmati Gas Ltd and Gujarat Gas Ltd, respectively
+- The district is in the northeast of Gujarat - It is the second largest district by area and fifth largest by population in the state

-- The region possesses excellent road and rail connectivity as it falls on the Delhi Mumbai Industrial Corridor (DMIC), thus linking it with four major cities of India - Palanpur and Deesa, the two key cities of this district, are connected to National Capital Delhi and Jaipur, capital of neighbouring Rajasthan, through National Highway (NH) 27 - Connected to the Kandla Port via NH 15

-- The district ranks first in the country in milk production, with Banaskantha District Cooperative Milk Producers' Union Ltd under the brand name AMUL - Tourist destinations such as Ambaji Temple and Balaram-Ambaji Sanctuary draw visitors all year long, potentially increasing demand for the commercial and CNG segments - A new defence airbase is slated to come up by the last quarter of 2023 for which 4,500 acre of land has been earmarked
+Major adjoining GAs are Patan District and Kutch West, operated by Sabarmati Gas Ltd and Gujarat Gas Ltd, respectively Connectivity مح • The region possesses excellent road and rail connectivity as it falls on the Delhi Mumbai Industrial Corridor (DMIC), thus linking it with four major cities of India Lo • Palanpur and Deesa, the two key cities of this district, are connected to National Capital Delhi and Jaipur, capital of neighbouring Rajasthan, through National Highway (NH) 27 Connected to the Kandla Port via NH 15 Economic factors Key industries include agro, food processing, tourism, textile, and ceramics • The district ranks first in the country in milk production, with Banaskantha District Cooperative Milk Producers' Unior Ltd under the brand name AMUL • Tourist destinations such as Ambaji Temple and Balaram-Ambaji Sanctuary draw visitors all year long, potentially increasing demand for the commercial and CNG segments • A new defence airbase is slated to come up by the last quarter of 2023 for which 4,500 acre of land has been earmarked

-Table 14: Banaskantha GA
+Table 15: Banaskantha GA

-Snapshot Area (sq km) 12,703 12,703 Literacy rate 65.3% Population (as per Census 2011) 3,120,506 No. of retail outlets of oil OMCs (oil marketing companies) 152 Charge areas 12 National and state highways NH 27, SH 54 Households (as per 2011 Census) 81,793 (ur ban) and 478,438 (rural) Industrial clusters Palanpur and Deesa Industrial profile Agro & food processing, textile, mineral, diamond, and ceramic industries Key tourist attractions Ambaji & Kumbharia (pilgrimages), Balaram-Ambaji and Jessore Sloth Bear (sanctuary) Tap-off point Takarwada, Jagana Village Pipeline connectivity GSPL NGPL Network VAT (Gujarat) on CNG & PNG CNG, D-PNG:5%, I-PNG: 6.00% No. of registered vehicles, (excluding two wheelers) 309,255 (FY23, as of December 8, 2022)
+Snapshot Area (sq km) 12,703 12,703 Literacy rate 65.3% Population (as per Census 2011) 3,120,506 No. of retail outlets of oil OMCs (oil marketing companies) 152 Charge areas 12 National and state highways NH 27, SH 54 Households (as per 2011 Census) 81,793 (ur 81,793 (urban) and 478,438 (rural) Industrial clusters Palanpur and Deesa Industrial profile Agro & food processing, textile, mineral, diamond, and ceramic industries Key tourist attractions Ambaji & Kumbharia (pilgrimages), Balaram-Ambaji and Jessore Sloth Bear (sanctuary) Tap-off point Takarwada, Jagana Village Pipeline connectivity GSPL NGPL Network VAT (Gujarat) on CNG & PNG CNG, D-PNG:5%, I-PNG: 6.00% No. of registered vehicles, (excluding two wheelers) 230,519 (FY24, as of June 30, 2023)